AdaCore/spark2014/lrm/source/packages.rst

    * as an actual parameter in a procedure call of which the corresponding formal parameter is mode **in** and is of a non-scalar volatile type.

+   [This rule means that an external input cannot be updated directly by the program.]

 #.
 A name denoting an external output shall only occur in the following
    contexts: